 Top of the page

 These clots are dangerous because they can break loose, travel through the bloodstream to the lungs, and block blood flow in the lungs (pulmonary embolism).
 Pulmonary embolism is often life-threatening.
 DVT can also lead to long-lasting problems.
-DVT may damage the vein and cause the leg to ache, swell, and change colour.
+It may damage the vein and cause the area near the clot to ache, swell, and change colour.

 Blood clots most often form in the calf and thigh veins, and less often in the arm veins or pelvic veins.
-This topic focuses on blood clots in the deep veins of the legs, but diagnosis and treatment of DVT in other parts of the body are similar.
+Diagnosis and treatment of DVT in other parts of the body are similar.

-If your doctor suspects that you have DVT, you probably will have an ultrasound test to measure the blood flow through your veins and help find any clots that might be blocking the flow.
+If your doctor thinks that you have DVT, you probably will have an ultrasound test to measure the blood flow through your veins and help find any clots that might be blocking the flow.
 You will also have a physical examination, and the doctor will ask you questions about your past health.

 Health Tools help you make wise health decisions or take action to improve your health.

-Sometimes life-threatening pulmonary embolism is the first sign that you have DVT.
-Pulmonary embolism is the sudden blockage of an artery in the lung.
-Symptoms of pulmonary embolism include:
+Sometimes a pulmonary embolism is the first sign that you have DVT.

 The risk of a pulmonary embolism can depend on the location of the blood clot.
 A pulmonary embolism is more likely if a blood clot is at or above the knee than if it is in the calf.
 But a blood clot in a calf also has a chance of causing a pulmonary embolism.

-After the first time you have deep vein thrombosis, there is a risk of having blood clots again.
-Your risk can depend on what caused your blood clot and how it was treated.
-Your doctor will treat you to try to prevent blood clots from happening again.
+After the first time you have DVT, there is a risk of having blood clots again.
+Your risk can depend on what caused the clot and how it was treated.
+Your doctor will treat you to try to prevent clots from happening again.

 If you have had DVT, you have a risk of a painful complication called post-thrombotic syndrome.
 Anticoagulant medicine may help lower the risk of this complication.